Performance of machine-learning-assisted Monte Carlo in sampling from simple statistical physics models: Methods

 In a more realistic implementation (at least for simple GD optimization), which we therefore consider in the following, one would use a single learning rate $\eta$ for all the weights.
 Then, the prescription for smooth convergence in Eq.~\eqref{eq:prescription_LR} becomes

 because the learning rate must be smaller than the smallest timescale in order for all the weights to be able to converge.
 At the critical temperature $T = T_c$, since $c_N \sim\frac{1}{\sqrt{N}}$ (see, for instance, Ref.~\cite[Eq.~23]{deger2020lee}), we need $\eta \sim N^{-\frac{3}{2}}$, which is the learning rate we will consider in the following.
 Notice that, since the slowest timescale (corresponding to $\ell = 2$) is of order 1, the effective timescale to learn all the weights goes as $N^\frac{3}{2}$.
-On the other hand, for $T \geq T_c$ (that is when we are no longer in the critical regime), $c_N \sim \frac{1}{N}$ and therefore the maximum learning rate that can be chosen goes as $\eta \sim \frac{1}{N}$, so that the timescale to learn all the weights is $\mathcal{O}(N)$.
+On the other hand, for $T \geq T_c$ (that is when we are no longer in the critical regime), $c_N \sim \frac{1}{N}$ and therefore the maximum learning rate that can be chosen goes as $\eta \sim \frac{1}{N}$, so that the timescale to learn all the weights is $\mathcal{O}(N)$ (see Fig. \ref{fig:maxeta_vs_N}).
 Therefore, at criticality, proper training requires an additional factor $\sqrt{N}$ in training time.
 This factor is exactly the same that appears due to critical slowing down (with exactly the same dynamical critical exponent) when performing Glauber dynamics or Metropolis-Hastings Monte Carlo \cite{bierkens2017piecewise}.
-So, in this setting, the hardness of sampling at criticality is instead transferred to the training.
-It would be interesting to verify whether this scenario is generically present for different models and architectures.
+So, in this setting, the hardness of sampling at criticality is instead transferred to the training.\footnote{Notice that we can rewrite the scaling of the learning rate around the critical temperature using a scaling function.
+In particular, we can write $\eta = N^{-3/2}f(\sqrt{N}\Delta T)$, where $\Delta T = T-T_c$, $f(0) = 1$ and $f(x) \sim x$ for $x \to \infty$.
+Therefore, the effect of criticality can be felt inside a window of size $1/\sqrt{N}$.
+As we will see in Sec.~\ref{sec:perfectly_trained}, this is the natural scaling of the temperature steps in the annealing procedure, so one cannot avoid the critical region by simply taking a larger temperature step.} It would be interesting to verify whether this scenario is generically present for different models and architectures.
 This analysis is left for future work.